Meet the Board & Founder

 Ajay Sethi

-Ajay is the Managing Director and shareholder of Tweezerman UK, supplier of Tweezerman and TRUU branded Beauty Tools.
+Ajay is the Managing Director and shareholder of Tweezerman UK, supplier of Tweezerman and TRUYU branded Beauty Tools.
 Subsidiary and Joint Venture of the Zwilling Beauty Group/Werhahn (privately owned German group)

 Tweezerman UK is based in Edwalton, Nottingham with 19 employees, and a turnover of £8.3m.